mist64/cbmbus_doc/7 JiffyDOS.md

 #### 3: Device puts data bits #0 and #1 onto wires
 ![](docs/cbmbus/jiffydos-04.png =601x131)

-First, the device puts the first pair of data bits onto the two wires (CLK: #0, DATA: #1).
+First, the device puts the first pair of data bits onto the two wires (CLK: NOT #0, DATA: NOT #1).

 The wires have to be valid for 1 µs after 15 µs.

-In the receive case, the bits are sent in the order 0-1/2-3/4-5/6-7.
+In the receive case, the bits are sent starting with the least significant bit, and all bit values are inverted.

 #### 4: Device puts data bits #2 and #3 onto wires
 ![](docs/cbmbus/jiffydos-05.png =601x131)

-The device puts the second pair of data bits onto the two wires (CLK: #2, DATA: #3).
+The device puts the second pair of data bits onto the two wires (CLK: NOT #2, DATA: NOT #3).

 The wires have to be valid for 1 µs after 10 µs.

 #### 5: Device puts data bits #4 and #5 onto wires
 ![](docs/cbmbus/jiffydos-06.png =601x131)

-The device puts the third pair of data bits onto the two wires (CLK: #4, DATA: #5).
+The device puts the third pair of data bits onto the two wires (CLK: NOT #4, DATA: NOT #5).

 The wires have to be valid for 1 µs after 11 µs.

 #### 6: Device puts data bits #6 and #7 onto wires
 ![](docs/cbmbus/jiffydos-07.png =601x131)

-The device puts the final pair of data bits onto the two wires (CLK: #6, DATA: #7).
+The device puts the final pair of data bits onto the two wires (CLK: NOT #6, DATA: NOT #7).

 The wires have to be valid for 1 µs after 11 µs.